arqtrad/archlit/article.md

 women) of letters.
 Such is the target audience for João Pacheco's 1734 compendium of cultural and scientific trivia [@pacheco:1734divertimento], a staple of aristocratic libraries for a long time thereafter [@macedo:2017biblioteca].
-As late as 1823, the Portuguese court architect, Cyrillo Volkmar Machado (1748--1823) recommends the study of his Vasarian biographies of artists to "polite" and "learned" men, that is, to the well-born dilettante [@machado:1922colleccao, 1].
+As late as 1823, a posthumous work by the Portuguese court architect, Cyrillo Volkmar Machado (1748--1823) recommends the study of his Vasarian biographies of artists to "polite" and "learned" men, that is, to the well-born dilettante [@machado:1922colleccao, 1].
 Conversely, many professional architects shy away from these elevated circles, or else establish a fitting ethos in their writing by styling themselves poets, journalists, or scientists, rather than men of the trade.
 Such is the case of the Portuguese architect, archaeologist, and academician, Joaquim Possidónio Narciso da Silva (1806--1896), as well as of the Brazilian artist, poet, and diplomat, Manuel de Araújo Porto-Alegre (1806--1879), both of whom